Become an Adoption Mentor

 Mentors spend time with their mentees on a monthly basis and develop supportive, caring relationships.
 They provide a listening ear, friendship, and enjoy time together doing things that both enjoy.
 They go bowling, see movies, play basketball, go to the mall, enjoy the outdoors, go hiking and biking, attend professional sporting events, and just enjoy one another’s company.

 How to Get Started

-Those interested in becoming a mentor must have some experience with adoption, as an adoptee or an adoptive parent.
+Are you a former foster youth, adoptee or adoptive parent?
+If so, then consider becoming a mentor for our Adoption Promotion and Support Services.
 To get started, simply submit an application and schedule a meeting with the Five Acres Mentor Supervisor.
 Once your application and training process is complete, a match with a mentee is made.

 Mentor Training and Support

 Mentors participate in an initial training program to prepare them for their mentee match.
 Once the training is complete and they are formerly matched with their mentee, they begin attending monthly meetings where they gain support and valuable tools for becoming effective mentors.
 These meetings are quite powerful, as mentors share experiences and develop strong connections with one another.

 Potential mentors should consider the amount of time that they are able to invest in the relationship and must understand that one of their key roles is to be a stable, consistent person in the mentees’ life.
 The ideal mentor is an active listener, encourager, and is able to demonstrate confidence in the mentee.
 Mentor responsibilities include making contact with their mentee on a monthly basis, completing the initial APSS Mentor Training, and participate in ongoing monthly training.

 If you are interested in learning more about the program or becoming a mentor, please contact Five Acres’ Mentor Supervisor, Wendy Armenta at (626) 214-0460 or firstname.lastname@example.org.
 These children and adults need you.
 Call today!